Using ConvertKit For Email Marketing

 From The Beginning

 I tried Zoho marketing campaign for a while for this blog.
-I even wrote a guide.
+I even wrote a A step by step guide to Email marketing with Zoho campaign.
 Zoho has great-set of features.
-But it’s UI is still stuck in old ways.
+But it's UI is still stuck in old ways.

 After Zoho, I used Mailchimp.
 You can use it for free to send emails up to 2000 subscribers.
 I don't have any particular grievance with Mailchimp service.
 Mailchimp is great if your need is limited to collecting email ids and sending them emails.
 This was my need until recently.